ibm-cloud-docs/Cloudant/api/using_views.md

 Nevertheless, a stale view returns the results of the view query quickly, by using an existing version of the index.

->   **Note**: If you want to save old index versions without incurring indexing
-	overhead, you can stop the search index from building by setting `"autoupdate":
-	{"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
+If you want to save old index versions without incurring indexing overhead, you can stop the search index from building by setting `"autoupdate": {"indexes": false}`, or stop views from auto-updating by adding one of the following options to a design document.
 You can stop all index types from indexing if you set `"autoupdate": false`.
+See the following examples.
+{: tip}

 ```json
 	{
 	    "_id": "_design/lookup",